The Invisible Child

 Over time, they may stop believing their needs matter at all.
 Years later, many adults still carry the painful question: "Why do I feel unseen?"

-Family Constellations offers another way of understanding this experience and explores how family dynamics may contribute to becoming the invisible child.
+Family Constellations offers another way of understanding this experience and explores how family dynamics may contribute to the invisible child role.

 What Is the Invisible Child?